 \section{Conclusion}

-In this paper, we have introduced \textbf{Video-MME}, the first comprehensive multi-modal benchmark designed to evaluate MLLMs for video tasks.
-Our benchmark incorporates a diverse range of video types, varying temporal durations, and multiple data modalities, all annotated with high-quality, expert-labeled QA pairs.
-Our extensive evaluation of state-of-the-art MLLMs, including commercial and open-source models, highlights significant performance differences.
-Commercial models, particularly Gemini 1.5 Pro, demonstrate superior performance compared to open-source variants.
-The integration of subtitles and audio tracks significantly enhances video understanding, especially for longer videos.
-However, we observe a general decline in performance as video duration increases.
-These findings underscore the need for further advancements in handling longer multi-modal data.
-We hope Video-MME will inspire future research and development in improving the capabilities of MLLMs.
+In this paper, we have introduced Video-MME, which is designed to evaluate MLLMs on video understanding tasks.
+Our benchmark incorporates a diverse range of video types, temporal durations, and data modalities with high-quality, expert-annotated QA pairs.
+Our extensive evaluation underscores the need for further advancements in handling longer multimodal data and we hope Video-MME will inspire future research and development in improving the capabilities of MLLMs.